Accenture/mercury/arch-decisions/DESIGN-NOTES.md

 The SimpleMapper and EventEnvelope classes are used to hide the complexity of serialization.

-## Custom JSON and XML serializers for JAX-RS and Spring Boot
+## Custom JSON and XML serializers

 For the `rest-spring` project, we have customized JAX-RS, Spring Boot and Servlet serialization and exception handlers for consistency.